tani-yu/dogleash/README.md

 # DOGLEASH

-dogleash is a command line tool to import and export data from datadog.
+dogleash is a command line tool to import and export data from [Datadog](https://www.datadoghq.com/).

 Maybe other funcion will be added.

-## INSTSLL
+## INSTALL

 ```
-go get .....
+go get github.com/tani-yu/dogleash
 ```

-## SETTING
+## SETTINGS

 ## USAGE

-get all monitor information at standard output.(json format)
+get all monitor information at standard output. (json format)

 ```
 dogleash monitor show_all
 ```

 if you want to save the output result, you should add `-p` and specify a location to path.

 ```
 dogleash monitor show_all -p /tmp/
 ```

 import monitor information from json file.

 ```
 dogleash monitor import -i JSON_FILE_PATH
 ```